 Machine learning: the next move for entrepreneurs

-Machine learning isn’t something new to the companies, but technological advances and the massive investments have made it available and accessible to every entrepreneur, no matter how large the business is.
+Machine learning isn’t something new to entrepreneurs, but technological advances and the massive investments have made it available and accessible to many of them, no matter how large the business is.
 According to Forrester’s study, machine learning investments will increase with 300% by the end of the year, compared to the last year.
 The technology already made its mark in different areas such as self-driving cars, personalized recommendations or face-recognition filters.

 It is clear that machine learning can do much more than recommend content and steer vehicles.
 There is, in fact, a category of machine learning called “deep learning” which promises to change the game in the market completely.
 Deep learning uses artificial neural networks to draw conclusions autonomously and create new rules for unstructured data.